tc39/notes/meetings/2017-09/sept-27.md

 JHD: I agree, let's come up with something then.

-MS: Calling it `matchIterator` would solve the problem.
+MLS: Calling it `matchIterator` would solve the problem.

 JHD: Does the room think this would be preferable?

 DE: Do we really want to set up a convention where methods that return iterators end in "iterator" ?

-MS: you could call it scan instead
+MLS: you could call it scan instead

 JHD: Is everyone happy with scan?